mohammedhrima/MiniJs/README.md

 * [Get started](#Get_started)

 ## Introduction
-+ MiniJs is frontEnd library similar to Reactjs
++ MiniJs is a frontEnd library similar to Reactjs

 ## Instalation
 ```bash